Eiko-Tokura/monad-effect/README.md

 The `SystemModule`/`ModuleEvent`/`ModuleInitData` pieces are primarily used by higher-level orchestration helpers (e.g. scoped initialisation via `withModule`).

-### Built-in Reader/State modules: RModule and SModule
+### Built-in Reader/State modules - RModule and SModule

 The `Module.RS` module gives you ready-made reader/state modules and helpers to integrate existing `ReaderT`/`StateT` code.